Slow Cooker White Beans and Sausages

 If needed, add another 1 Tb. olive oil.
 Add the onion, celery and bell peppers and cook, stirring occasionally, until just tender, about 5 minutes.
 Add the tomato paste and garlic, cook, stirring constantly, until fragrant, about 1 minute.
-Stir in the chicken broth, bay leaf, thyme, sage, soaked beans, and 1 tsp. salt, place sausages on top.
+Stir in the chicken broth, herbs, soaked beans, and 1 tsp. salt, place sausages on top.

-When ready to serve, remove sausages, then discard the bay leaf and herb stems.
+When ready to serve, remove sausages, discard the bay leaf and stems from the other herbs.
 Season beans with salt & pepper to taste.
 Add the tomatoes, spinach, and parsley.
 Gently fold in spinach until it is just wilted.
 Slice sausages and add back to beans.

-Serve immediately with toasted bread.
+Serve immediately with crusty toasted bread.
 Top with parmesan if desired.